-Starting with version 7, Liferay leverages OSGI platform for doing modular application development.
-In all previous releases of Liferay (till 6.2), the single unit of development was called plugin (or Liferay Plugin) like portlet, hook, layout, theme and EXT.
+Starting with version 7, Liferay leverages the OSGi platform for doing modular application development.
+In all previous Liferay releases (till 6.2), the single unit of development was called plugin (or Liferay Plugin) like portlet, hook, layout, theme, and EXT.

-Since Liferay 7 is moved towards the modular framework, the single unit of development is called module.
-In short, module can be described as Liferay 7 plugin, which contains group of classes with MANIFEST file along with additional resource, packaged into JAR file.
+Since Liferay 7 is moved towards the modular framework, the single unit of development is called a module.
+In short, a module can be described as the Liferay 7 plugin, which contains a group of classes with a MANIFEST file along with additional resources, packaged into a JAR file.

-One fact (and probably difference) between module and plugin is, multiple modules can form an application in liferay 7.
-If you could see many out of the box applications (for example web content display portlet in Liferay 7) are divided into multiple modules like API, Service and Web modules.
+One fact (and probably the difference) between module and plugin is, multiple modules can form an application in Liferay 7.
+If you could see, many out of the box applications (for example, web content display portlet in Liferay 7) are divided into multiple modules like API, Service, and Web modules.

-This is not possible in case of plugin because single plugin (as a traditional J2EE web application) represents whole application.
+This is not possible in the plugin case because a single plugin (as a traditional J2EE web application) represents the whole application.

-As a Liferay developer, It is essential to understand the different between module vs plugin.
+As a Liferay developer, It is essential to understand the difference between the module vs. plugin.
 There are various perspectives from which you can understand the differences.
-Let’s look all of them.
+Let’s look at all of them.

 - 3 Plug & Play with module vs plugin